csc-training/openacc/docs/06-Multiple-GPUs.md

 - Idea: use MPI to transfer data between GPUs, use OpenACC-kernels for computations
-- Additional complexity: GPU memory is separate from that of a CPU
+- Additional complexity: GPU memory is separate from CPU memory
 - GPU-aware MPI-library
     - Can use the device pointer in MPI calls - no need for additional buffers
     - No need for extra buffers and device-host-device copies
-    - If enabled on system data will be transferred via transparent RDMA
+    - If enabled on system, data will be transferred via transparent RDMA
 - Without GPU-aware MPI-library
     - Data must be transferred from the device memory to the host memory and vice versa before performing MPI-calls